whot/evemu/README.md

 	 data
  * 1.1 - comments may be present at any line of the file, including at the end of a line
+ * 1.2 - abs axis information has the resolution appended

 Event Data Format
 -----------------